 To be valid, gifts between spouses must meet the specific qualifications of the California Family Code.
 A clear intention, by itself, to give an item to the other spouse, does not replace or overcome the requirements of the Family Code.
 There are no restrictions relative to gifts of wearing apparel, jewelry or other tangible articles of personal nature solely or principally used by the recipient spouse and not substantial in value considering the economic circumstances of the marriage.

 A vehicle of any price cannot be characterized as a gift in that it is not a tangible article of a personal nature.
-Whether items of art or furniture be items solely or primarily used by one spouses is a question of fact.
+Whether items of art or furniture can be items solely or primarily used by one spouses are a question of fact.

 Pre-nuptial agreements may alter the rules relative to the definition gifts.